jwzheng96/jwzheng96.github.io/_pages/about.md

 ## News
-[April 2022] I passed my Ph.D. qualifying exam and become a Ph.D. candidate.
+[April 2022] I pass my Ph.D. qualifying exam and become a Ph.D. candidate.

 [November 2021] One paper is accepted by Transactiion on Storage (TOS).